 Several major lenders have a DUA with their mortgage insurer.
 As odd as it may sound, many lenders that have their own LMI company don’t have a DUA in place and sometimes have quite different guidelines.

-There are several lenders that have a DUA in place with either Genworth Financial or QBE LMI, which are the two largest LMI providers in Australia.
+There are several lenders that have a DUA in place with either Helia (formally Genworth Financial) or QBE LMI, which are the two largest LMI providers in Australia.